 Hollick is a signatory, along with others in this article, of this advert placed in the Guardian by 67 Labour peers accusing Jeremy Corbyn of allowing Anti-Semitism to flourish in the Labour Party under his leadership.
 Hollick is married to Lady Sue Woodford-Hollick.
 She is a former investigative reporter and media executive.
 She is an author, patron of the Runnymede Trust and former advisor on Caribbean Affairs to the FCO.

-The Hollicks are registered as donating to David Lammy, Liz Kendall and £7,500 to Owen Smith’s leadership campaign when he ran against Jeremy Corbyn.
+The Hollicks are registered as donating to Labour Together in 2019 as well as David Lammy, Liz Kendall and £7,500 to Owen Smith’s leadership campaign when he ran against Jeremy Corbyn.

 Total of £57,000 donated to individuals directly against Corbyn for leader.